 • C is the percent decrease in cost (%)

-To calculate the Cost Decrease, multiply the percent decrease by the initial cost, then subtract the result from the initial cost.
+To calculate the final cost after a decrease, multiply the percent decrease by the initial cost to find the decrease amount, then subtract that amount from the initial cost.
+The decrease amount is IC × C/100, and it also equals IC − FC.

-The following steps outline how to calculate the Cost Decrease.
+The following steps outline how to calculate the final cost after a decrease.

 1. First, determine the initial cost ($).